Particular/Workshop.NServiceBus/exercises/06/README.md

 ## Step 8

-Start the ClientUI in debug mode to send a few orders into the system.
+Start the ClientUI in debug mode from VisualStudio/Rider and send a few orders into the system.

-Use the following commands to see what Sales, Billing and Shipping is doing.
+Use the following commands to see what Sales, Billing and Shipping are doing.

 `docker compose logs sales`
 `docker compose logs billing`
 `docker compose logs shipping`

 ## FAQ